nikola91okbs/fullcalendar/README.md

 ## Final notes
 I was not sure what was required, specially in regards to JWT, should I implement it in cookies or session, or to leave it in the GET parameter, which I did.
-I can use it in headers, but it is not seems like the best idea.
+I can use it in headers, but it didn't seems like the best idea.

 So I did what I did, if needed I can change it, it is no problem.